iomatix/Lugormod-X/README.md

 - Reworked skillpoints system with clear and RPG style formula.
 - Player can spend skillpoints to upgrade new fully working passive skills.
 - Improved console displays making it more clear for the user.
+- New weapons for Mercenary profession available through his skill.

 ### [Added new extern variables usable in server.cfg](__example_config/externvars.md)